MOKO-IoT-DM/UserGuide/README.md

 ### Configure Scanner filter, and Payload Parameters

-> MOKOCloud can help you setting the gateway's scanning filter conditions.
+> IoT DM can help you setting the gateway's scanning filter conditions.
 It supports filtering by RSSI, MAC address, Name, Raw Data, and Duplicate Data.

 > You can also configure the payload parameters of the uplink scanning data.
 This can be done under: “Gateway Management -> Scanner & Upload Option”.